Four rules to prevent disaster.

 While it’s expanded our cloud backup options, it’s also expanded our ability to get it wrong.
-It’s now easy to think you are backed up when you are not, or to inadvertently expose yourself to additional risks.
+It’s now easy to think you’re backed up when you’re not or to inadvertently expose yourself to additional risks.

 Become a Patron of Ask Leo! and go ad-free!

-Your cloud storage is only one “place”, so files residing there and only there should also be backed up some other way.
-It’s important to consider what files you place in a cloud service, in case you get hacked.
+Your cloud storage is only one “place”, so files living there and only there should also be backed up some other way.
+It’s important to consider what files you place in a cloud service in case you get hacked.
 Encrypting those files is one way to protect yourself.
 It’s important to keep backing up locally, as internet speeds are not fast enough to treat online services as replacements for external hard disks.
-Above all, make sure you secure your online accounts — be they cloud storage or anything else important.
+Above all, make sure you secure your online accounts, be they cloud storage or anything else important.

-We seem to use the terms interchangeably when in reality they’re two distinct things.
+First, let’s review our terms.
+We seem to use these two terms interchangeably when in reality, they’re two distinct things.
 The distinction matters.

 - Cloud storage is nothing more than an online service into which you can store and later retrieve files.
-Examples include OneDrive, Dropbox, and others, but can also include your favorite photo-sharing site, your own website, or just about any other online service that can hold files.
+Examples include OneDrive, Dropbox, and others, but can also include your favorite photo-sharing site, your own website, or just about any other online service that can hold files — even email.

 - Cloud backup specifically uses cloud storage as a place to keep backup copies of your data.
 You may work on your files on your computer, but some process makes copies of those files and stores them securely online.